 - Size and weight restrictions exist (may not exceed 150 lbs. and may not exceed 130 inches in combined length and girth.)

-- You MUST use the UPS Shipping Label provided here.
-There are four labels per sheet.
-Print the labels on a sheet of paper, fill them out, and cut and affix them to your package with clear sealing tape.
+- You MUST use the FedEx Express Shipping Label (overnight, 2-day, or 3-day) or the FedEx Ground Shipping Label provided.
+Print the label on an 8.5x11 sheet of paper, fill it out, and affix it to your package with clear sealing tape.

 - We strongly suggest that you purchase and receive a RETURN shipping label when you ship your project to Intel ISEF.
 A limited number of stations will be available at the Hub during project tear-down for you to go online and fill out the paperwork for return shipment, but the wait time may be long.
 Purchasing your return shipment label in advance will save you a lot of time.

-You have two options for preparing your UPS shipment to the Intel ISEF:
+You have two options for preparing your FedEx shipment to the Intel ISEF:

-- Fill out the UPS shipping paperwork and package your project at home.
-The UPS Internet Shipping website has a helpful demonstration on how to use their online format http://www.ups.com/shippingdemo.
+- Fill out the FedEx or FedEx Ground shipping paperwork using a FedEx account and package your project at home.
+The FedEx website has a helpful demonstration on how to use their online format and how to best pack your project.
 Just remember that you have to fill out two forms: one to ship your project to the Intel ISEF, and another one to ship your project home.
 If you use the online form, be sure to have your packaged project’s total weight and dimensions handy.
 This method requires the use of a valid credit card.

 2. Via GES Exhibit Transportation

-GES is the official material handling and service contractor for the Intel International Science and Engineering Fair 2014.
-This is the recommended shipping method if your project display does not meet the weight or size restrictions of UPS.
+GES is the official material handling and service contractor for the Intel International Science and Engineering Fair 2015.
+This is the recommended shipping method if your project display does not meet the weight or size restrictions of FedEx.

 - Go to this page to print out the Method of Payment form.
 You will want to fill out as much information as possible before calling GES to arrange transportation (see below).

 - Call GES to arrange for shipping your project.
-A specialist will confirm your shipping information and schedule a pick-up at your designated address and arrange to have it delivered by one of its logistics partners to the Los Angeles Convention Center.
+A specialist will confirm your shipping and payment information and schedule a pick-up at your designated address and arrange to have it delivered by one of its logistics partners to the David L. Lawrence Convention Center.

 - At project tear-down on Friday, a GES Exhibit Transportation professional will be on hand at the Hub to help you ship your project home.

-3. Hand-carry your project with you to Los Angeles, California
+3. Hand-carry your project with you to Pittsburgh, Pennsylvania

-If this is your Method of choice, you will have two ways of getting your project to the Exhibit Hall.
+If this is your method of choice, you will have two ways of getting your project to the Finalist Exhibit Hall.

-a.
-If your project is light and manageable enough for you to hand carry, after registering you can bring it into Exhibit Halls J & K beginning on Sunday, May 11, 2014 at 8:00 a.m.
+- If your project is light and manageable enough for you to hand carry, after registering you can bring it into the Finalist Exhibit Hall beginning on Sunday, May 10, 2015 at 8:00 a.m.

 4. Alternate carrier